gabriel20xx/CollabTable/CollabTableAndroid/README.md

 # CollabTable Android App

-A collaborative list management Android application built with Jetpack Compose and Material 3.
+A collaborative table management Android application built with Jetpack Compose and Material 3.

 ## Features

-- Create and manage multiple lists
+- Create and manage multiple tables
-- Add custom fields to lists (name, link, price, category, etc.)
+- Add custom fields to tables (name, link, price, category, etc.)
 - Add items with values for each field
 - Beautiful Material 3 design with dynamic colors
 - Local Room database for offline support